Dennis Hopper: Warhol Superstar

 In addition to painting, Warhol was also beginning to move into filmmaking, first producing very static films such as Sleep, Eat, Kiss and Haircut that consisted pretty much just what the titles of the films say.
 He also started filming what he called Screen Tests, which was basically he would take people he knew, sit them down in front of a camera, then film them with no prompting or getting the subject to perform in any way.

 Hopper was one of these Screen Test subjects and his reel was cut into a compilation of Screen Tests called The Thirteen Most Beautiful Boys — even though Hopper was nearly thirty when his test was filmed.
-(Several of Warhol’s Screen Tests were recently released on DVD, which is available for sale on Amazon and for rent on Netflix.)
+(Several of Warhol’s Screen Tests were recently released on DVD, which is available for sale on Amazon.)

 Then, in 1963, Warhol took a trip to Los Angeles for a showing of his paintings of Elizabeth Taylor and Elvis Presley.
 Hopper then was also on the West Coast and threw Warhol a proper “movie actor” party upon the artists arrival.